X

 | Ciclosporin, tacrolimus | Amlodipine raises their plasma levels | Level monitoring recommended |

-Anyone who develops oedema on amlodipine, or is considering switching for other reasons, often asks: what is actually the difference between lercanidipine and ramipril?
-All three active substances lower blood pressure effectively — but by different mechanisms, with different side-effect profiles and different dosing requirements.
-A direct comparison helps in making the right decision together with your doctor.
+Anyone who develops oedema on amlodipine or is considering a switch for other reasons often asks: what is actually the difference compared with lercanidipine or ramipril?
+All three substances lower blood pressure effectively – but by different routes, with different side-effect profiles and different intake requirements.
+A direct comparison helps to make the right decision together with the doctor.

 | Property | Amlodipine | Lercanidipine | Ramipril |